By Ben Kepes, Network World

 The winners from this report would seem to be Box, Dropbox, Egnyte and Citrix Sharefile—all of which are (arguably) some of the earliest leaders in the space.
 Most satisfying for me is the fact that nowhere to be found are so many of those vendors that have been bombarding me with pitches suggesting their solution is the only one that keeps enterprise data safe.
 It seems FUD may work for a quick PR pitch, but it doesn't work for longer-term credibility.

 So, without further ado, here is the Magic Quadrant.
 Key to note are the aforementioned four that are in the top quadrant.
-Equally, in contrast from the last Magic Quadrant, both Accellion and Syncplicity have been dropped out of Leaders.
+Equally, in contrast from the last Magic Quadrant, both Accellion and Syncplicity by Axway have been dropped out of Leaders.
 Even more damaging is the fact that Workshare, Acronis, IBM, Alfresco, Hightail, Airwatch, OwnCloud and Novell all got completely dropped from the Magic Quadrant.

 Feedback from companies that appeared in the Magic Quadrant about the changes over the past few years is interesting.
 Vineet Jain, CEO of Egnyte, has always been a thoughtful member of the EFSS camp.
 Jain was pragmatic about the need to look beyond basic EFSS: